-The school’s conversion in 2007 to the Ashcroft Technology Academy (ATA), as part of the Government-backed academy programme, has enabled it to continue building on the highly successful reputation of ADT College.
-The conversion and associated works utilised £15 million to upgrade and develop the facilities at ATA and its separate sports ground.
+The school’s conversion in 2007 to Ashcroft Technology Academy (ATA), as part of the Government-backed academy programme, has enabled it to continue building on the highly successful reputation of ADT College.
+The conversion and associated works to upgrade and develop the facilities at ATA cost £15 million.

 ATA was also able to refurbish its auditorium, build a new sixth form centre and enhance its restaurant facilities.
-The academy programme provided for new changing facilities and an all-weather pitch at its remote sports ground; refurbishment of the on site PE facilities and other areas of the ATA as well as a new teaching block predominantly for performing arts.
+The academy conversion enabled the refurbishment of the on site PE facilities and other areas of ATA as well as a new teaching block predominantly for performing arts.

 The new building also hosts a 16 place Autistic Resource Centre which Ofsted, the national inspectorate, has cited as an excellent pioneering scheme.
 A new administration block and main entrance has also been introduced.